alwell/NorthernLine/nlmetta.md

 In 1978 he was given a Buddhist book on the Abhidhamma by a friend.
 Within the first 10 or so pages, he understood that there was a possibility of another way of understanding the world and a different way of studying the world.
 In 1994, he started a publishing company, Zolag, to make this and other books available.

 He retired from UEL in 2018 and is currently continuing his work at Zolag publishing.
-He also recently become a student again at Morley College to learn electric gContributoruitar.
+He also recently become a student again at Morley College to learn electric guitar

 **Prior Work:**

-During his time at UEL he gave 3 presentations on two topics to research conferences, UEL, ICERI and TEAN on ‘Higher Learning, higher reality...’  and ‘5 Misconceptions on mindfulness and why they may be harming school pupils.’
-The papers accompanying the thye presentations can be accessed below.
+During his time at UEL he gave 3 presentations on two topics to research conferences, UEL, ICERI and TEAN.
+‘Higher Learning, higher reality...’  and ‘5 Misconceptions on mindfulness and why they may be harming school pupils.’
+The papers accompanying the the presentations can be accessed below.

 [http://hdl.handle.net/10552/5513](http://roar.uel.ac.uk/5513/)